obniz/obniz/src/parts/Camera/ArduCAMMini/README.md

 Instantiate camera object regarding ios.

 We recommend to supply power to an arducam from other power resource.
-You should pay attention over current detection when using an obniz Board as poewr supply.
 Supply methods are

 - use other power resource
 - use J1 on an obniz Board.
-- supply vcc more than two obniz Board io

-This document use io5 and io11 to supply a vcc.
+Also, if you use obniz Board 1Y, you can supply power from the power pin as shown below.
+In this case, supply vcc / gnd from the + and - of the power pins.

 ![](wire.jpg)